MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 Post-installation, you can check the log files (RServerSetup_<timestamp>.log) located in the system temp directory.
 An easy way to get there is typing `%temp%` as a Run command or search operation in Windows.

 <a name="connect-validate"></a>

 ### Connect and validate

 R Server runs on demand as a background process, as **Microsoft R Engine** in Task Manager.
-Server startup occurs when a client application like RTVS or Rgui.exe connects to the server.
+Server startup occurs when a client application like [R Tools for Visual Studio](https://www.visualstudio.com/vs/rtvs/) or Rgui.exe connects to the server.

 As a verification step, connect to the server and execute a few ScaleR functions to validate the installation.